cmckeague07/MyBookHandler/README.md

 ------------------------------------------------------------------------------
 Upload Books:

-- Supports uploading .txt files through the web interface to local file destination.
+- Supports uploading .txt files through the web interface to local folder destinations.

 - Ensures duplicate files are not uploaded.